readwritetools/rwt-xenotools/readme.md

 ### Motivation

 Sometimes visitors are unsatisfied with the information provided in your document and need to further research the topic.
 As a convenience to your visitors you can provide quick links to external forums that may have additional information about the your document's main topic.

 The <span>rwt-xenotools</span> web component facilitates this by keeping a social-media style linkbar hidden at the bottom of the page until the user needs it.

-The activated linkbar, slides over the page content, showing a collection of icons associated with popular tech forums.
+When activated, the linkbar slides over the page content, showing a collection of icons associated with popular tech forums.

 Activation may also be initiated through the component's `toggleMenu` method or through its event interface.